Jira issues import

 eazybi-queues.logcontains the log of background queue jobs

-- If the child process is enabled then there will be also child process log files
+- If the child process is enabled, then there will also be child process log files

-HAR is the short form for HTTP ARchive format, which tracks all the logging of web browser's interaction with a site.
+HAR is the short form for HTTP ARchive format, which tracks all the logging of web browsers' interaction with a site.

-HAR files can be a requirement for troubleshooting issues specifically for problems listed below:
+HAR files can be a requirement for troubleshooting issues, specifically for problems listed below:

 - Performance Issue: slow page load, a timeout when performing a certain task